Escapement: Galileo's escapement

-Galileo's escapement is a design for a clock escapement, invented around 1637 by Italian scientist Galileo Galilei (1564 - 1642).
+Galileo's escapement is a design for a clock escapement, invented around 1637 by Italian scientist Galileo Galilei.
 It was the earliest design of a pendulum clock.
-Since he was by then blind, Galileo described the device to his son, who drew a sketch of it.
+Since he was blind by then, Galileo described the device to his son, who drew a sketch of it.
 The son began construction of a prototype, but both he and Galileo died before it was completed.

 Anchor escapement

-Invented around 1657 by Robert Hooke, the anchor (see animation to the right) quickly superseded the verge to become the standard escapement used in pendulum clocks through the 19th century.
+Invented around 1657 by Robert Hooke, the anchor (see animation) quickly superseded the verge to become the standard escapement used in pendulum clocks through to the 19th century.
 Its advantage was that it reduced the wide pendulum swing angles of the verge to 3–6°, making the pendulum nearly isochronous, and allowing the use of longer, slower-moving pendulums, which used less energy.
 The anchor is responsible for the long narrow shape of most pendulum clocks, and for the development of the grandfather clock, the first anchor clock to be sold commercially, which was invented around 1680 by William Clement, who disputed credit for the escapement with Hooke.
-The escapement increased the accuracy of pendulum clocks to such a degree that the minute hand was added to the clock face in the late 1600s (before this, clocks had only an hour hand).

-The anchor consists of an escape wheel with pointed, backward slanted teeth, and an "anchor"-shaped piece pivoted above it which rocks from side to side, linked to the pendulum.
+The anchor consists of an escape wheel with pointed, backward slanted teeth, and a piece pivoted above it, shaped vaguely like a ship's anchor, which rocks from side to side, linked to the pendulum.
 The anchor has slanted pallets on the arms which alternately catch on the teeth of the escape wheel, receiving impulses.
-Mechanically its operation has similarities to the verge escapement, and it has two of the verge's disadvantages: (1) The pendulum is constantly being pushed by an escape wheel tooth throughout its cycle, and is never allowed to swing freely, which disturbs its isochronism, and (2) it is a recoil escapement; the anchor pushes the escape wheel backward during part of its cycle.
+Operation is mechanically similar to the verge escapement, and it has two of the verge's disadvantages: (1) The pendulum is constantly being pushed by an escape wheel tooth throughout its cycle, and is never allowed to swing freely, which disturbs its isochronism, and (2) it is a recoil escapement; the anchor pushes the escape wheel backward during part of its cycle.
 This causes backlash, increased wear in the clock's gears, and inaccuracy.
 These problems were eliminated in the deadbeat escapement, which slowly replaced the anchor in precision clocks.